Suvalkija: Clothing

 Traditional peasant clothing in Suvalkija, while consisting of the same basic items, can be clearly differentiated from clothing in other parts of Lithuania.
 Because the region was relatively wealthier, the clothes were richer in color, decoration, and ornament.
 They were also made of better and more expensive materials, including brocade, silk, wool, and damask.
 Regional differences existed even within Suvalkija.
-Kapsai women wore long, wide dress garments with large designs of stars and tulips, semidark in colour and partially striped.
-The Zanavykai costume is one of the most decorative in design, colour and style.
+Kapsai women wore long, wide dress garments with large designs of stars and tulips, semidark in color and partially striped.
+The Zanavykai costume is one of the most decorative in design, color and style.

 Suvalkija women wore wide, gathered skirts of one main color (dark and rich, such as dark red, blue, violet, or green) with narrow multi-colored stripes woven into the fabric.
-Women's blouses in Suvalkija are distinguishable from those of other regions by their wider sleeves and by more extensive decorations.
+Women's blouses in Suvalkija are distinguishable from those of other regions by their wider sleeves and more extensive decorations.
 Their aprons were especially richly decorated and colorful, with Kapsai laying stripes and other ornaments horizontally, while the Zanavykai preferred vertical compositions.
 Women also wore richly decorated sashes around their waists.
 These sashes used more complex ornaments than in other regions, where more archaic but simpler geometric forms prevailed.
 Because of their relative complexity, folk art collectors placed a higher value on these sashes.
 A few examples were presented in the first Lithuanian art exhibition in 1907.
 Bodices at first were identical to those in Dzūkija, but diverged by the mid-19th century.
 Bodices in Zanavykai had short laps, while bodices of Kapsai were long and flared.
 Young girls and married women could be told apart by their headdresses.
 Young girls in Kapsai wore tall golden galloons, while maidens in Zanavykai wore narrow galloons, sometimes replacing them with beads.
 Married women wore bonnets similar to those in Dzūkija.